gokulpoovalliyil/movieDB/README.md

 # MovieDB
-A simple movie database application created while studying ReactJS.
+A simple movie database application created while learning ReactJS.
 It has the option to view Popular, Latest and Top Rated movie list in addition to a search feature to search for movies by name.

 ## Available Scripts